GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     **true**, **readonly**, **false**, to either read and write to the .gmtcommands file, only read, or not use the file at all [true].
 **GMT_INTERPOLANT**
-    Determines if linear (linear), Akima’s spline (akima), natural cubic spline (cubic) or no interpolation (none) should be used for 1-D interpolations in various programs [akima].
+    Determines if linear (linear), Akima's spline (akima), natural cubic spline (cubic) or no interpolation (none) should be used for 1-D interpolations in various programs [akima].
 **GMT_EXTRAPOLATE_VAL**
     Determines what to do if extrapolating beyond the data domain.
-    Choose among ’NaN’, ’extrap’ or ’extrapval,val’ (with no quotes).
+    Choose among 'NaN', 'extrap' or 'extrapval,val' (without quotes).
 In the first case return NaN for any element of x that is outside range [Default].
 Second case lets the selected algorithm compute the extrapolation values.
-Third case sets the extrapolation values to the constant value passed in ’val’ (this value must off course be numeric).
+Third case sets the extrapolation values to the constant value passed in 'val' (this value must off course be numeric).
 **GMT_TRIANGULATE**
     Determines if we use the **Watson** [Default] or **Shewchuk**